Dhruv-Gaba/Spotify-clone/README.md

-# Spotify-design-clone
+# Spotify-Clone

 ## Overview

-This project is a front-end clone of the Spotify music streaming service, crafted with HTML, CSS, and various front-end technologies.
-The primary goal is to showcase the ability to replicate Spotify's user interface and design, offering a hands-on experience for front-end development enthusiasts.
+This project is a working clone of the Spotify music streaming service, crafted with HTML, CSS, JavaScript and various front-end technologies.
+The primary goal is to showcase the ability to replicate Spotify's user interface and design and experience of listening music, offering a hands-on experience for front-end development enthusiasts.
+Users can also enjoy various songs on this clone.

 ## Features